Back to news

 Walking the streets

-Iziko Museum Experiences for FREE
+Iziko Museum Experiences

 · The Iziko Maritime Centre (stop no. 1 - Dock Rd, Victoria & Alfred) features an overview of shipping in Cape Town, as well as the oldest remaining model of Table Bay harbour, which was created in 1885 by prisoners and warders of Breakwater Prison.